SnkTafy/BluetoothRC-Arduino/README.md

 # BluetoothRC-Arduino
-Arduino code to receive the data from BluetoothRC application
+Arduino code to receive the data from BluetoothRC Android application